St Catherine's Church, Dublin (Church of Ireland): Parish history

 Both parishes were still subservient to the Abbey of St. Thomas, but in 1539 the abbey was dissolved with all the monasteries by Henry VIII.
-In the surrender made by Henry Duffe, last Abbot, were included "the Churches of St. Catherine and St. James near Dublin".
+In the surrender made by Henry Duffe, the last Abbot, "the Churches of St. Catherine and St. James near Dublin" were included.
 Both churches, now independent, had new curates appointed by the crown: Sir John Brace to St. Catherine's (which was shortly taken over by Peter Ledwich (or Ledwidge)) and Sir John Butler to St. James.
 Over the following hundred years, both churches passed over to the reformed church, while Roman Catholic priests led a precarious existence tending to the larger part of the population, which remained faithful to the old religion.

 The parish of St. Catherine appears to have been the only viable one in the area at that time — Roman Catholics eventually got the use of a chapel in Dirty Lane (now Bridgefoot Street) towards the end of the 17th century.
 Later, another St. Catherine's was founded in Meath Street to cater for the Catholic population.

+A new organ, which was designed and made by Renatus Harris, was installed in 1697.

 The two Church of Ireland parishes were separated in 1710.

 Building history

-The building that stands now was originally built between 1760 and 1769 to the designs of the architect John Smyth (who was also responsible for the interior of St Werburgh's Church, among other works in Dublin at the time).
+The building that stands now was originally built between 1760 and 1769 to the designs of the architect John Smyth who was also responsible for the interior of nearby St Werburgh's Church, among other works in Dublin at the time.